YottaDB/YDBDoc/ProgGuide/ioproc.rst

 YottaDB buffers WRITEs to TLS enabled sockets until a subsequent USE :FLUSH, WRITE !, WRITE #, or an internal 400 millisecond timer expires.

 .. note::
    YDBEncrypt, the encryption plugin <https://gitlab.com/YottaDB/Util/YDBEncrypt>`_ is released as source code, and is built with the specific version of OpenSSL installed on your system.
 If the OpenSSL API changes, e.g., after a software upgrade, you may have to rebuild YDBEncrypt.
-YottaDB recomemnds installing or upgrading YDBEncrypt with `ydbinstall <../AdminOpsGuide/installydb.html#ydbinstall-script>`_.
+YottaDB recommends installing or upgrading YDBEncrypt with `ydbinstall <../AdminOpsGuide/installydb.html#ydbinstall-script>`_.

 .. code-block:: none